alphagov/search-analytics/README.md

 Ensure that the virtualenv is activated, and then run:

-    PYTHONPATH=. python scripts/fetch.py page_traffic.dump
+    PYTHONPATH=. python scripts/fetch.py page-traffic.dump

-This will generate a file called `page_traffic.dump`, which is in elasticsearch bulk load format, and can be loaded into the search index using the `bulk_load` script in rummager.
+This will generate a file called `page-traffic.dump`, which is in elasticsearch bulk load format, and can be loaded into the search index using the `bulk_load` script in rummager.
 This contains information on the amount of traffic each page on GOV.UK got (after some normalisation).